 • 30 – 0 days – No Refund

 * Plus any non recoverable payments made to land operator or airline[s].
 No refund will be made for any accommodation, tour service or tour feature that the passenger does not utilize.
-Cancellation penalties for air is subject to individual airline Terms & Conditions.
+Cancellation penalties for air is subject to individual airline Terms and Conditions.
 Once airline tickets are issued, name/date changes of ticket are subject to a $300.00 per person penalty or higher as determined by the carrier.
 All cancellation requests will be required in writing and refunds are processed in due course.

 TRAVEL INSURANCE: To protect yourself against cancellation charges, we highly recommend that you purchase adequate travel insurance, which must be purchased with deposit.
 If you have credit card coverage, it is important to confirm that they cover cancellation penalties.

 ACCOMMODATIONS: Per itinerary or best available.
-All hotel taxes, service charges & government taxes are included in the price.
+All hotel taxes, service charges and government taxes are included in the price.
 Accommodation is based on 2 persons sharing a twin or double room.
 Single room supplements apply to all persons requesting a room for single occupancy.
 Requests for upgrading rooms are subject to additional charges.
 Where available handicapped or non smoking rooms are always on a request basis but not subject to additional costs.
 The right is reserved by the supplier to substitute hotels when necessary from those listed in the brochure or final mission documents for reasons of our/their own high standards, for client comfort and for reasons beyond our/their control.

 IMPORTANT NOTICE: Go Israel Travel and its suppliers reserve the right to accept or decline any participant should it be determined that the participant’s health, mental, emotional condition or physical needs impedes with the smooth operation of the mission or the rights, welfare or enjoyment of the other participants.
 The refund of the unused services is limited to Go Israel Travel liability when these rights are exercised.